 A (automatic reset).
 Units that exhibit faults with this reset code will be immediately removed from the transmit state and placed into the fault state.
-The unit will automatically attempt to reset to the transmit state after 5 seconds, and if this fails the unit will attempt a further two reset cycles.
-If after the three reset attempts the amplifier still exhibits the fault condition, the unit will remain in the fault state for 4 minutes before returning to the off state (unless the fault clears and the transmit state is reselected).
+The unit will automatically attempt to reset to the transmit state after 3 seconds and if this fails the unit will attempt a further two reset cycles.
+If after the three reset attempts the amplifier still exhibits the fault condition, the unit will remain in the fault state is reselected.

 M (manual reset).
 Units that exhibit faults with this reset code will be immediately removed from the transmit state and placed into the standby state.
-The unit will remain in this state for the period of 4 minutes before returning to the off state (unless the fault clears and the transmit state is reselected).
+The unit will remain in this state for the period of 4 minutes before returning to the off state, unless the fault clears and the transmit state is reselected.

 P (prime power reset).
 Units that exhibit faults with this reset code will be immediately removed from the transmit state and placed into the fault state.
-If the fault is seen to clear, the mains supply should be removed for nominally 10 seconds before re-applying to reset the trip
+If the fault is seen to clear, the mains supply should be removed for nominally 10 seconds before re-applying to reset the trip.